 You can specify one or more actions when you configure a Cloud DLP:

-- When you create a new inspection or risk analysis job using Cloud DLP in the Cloud Console, specify actions in the Add actions section of the job creation workflow.
+- When you create a new inspection or risk analysis job using Cloud DLP in the Google Cloud console, specify actions in the Add actions section of the job creation workflow.